PLhery/unfollowNinja/readme.md

 ## Build the UI

 - clone the repo `git clone git@github.com:PLhery/unfollowNinja.git`
-- `cd unfollowNinja/unfollow-ninja-ui`
+- `cd unfollowNinja/unfollow-monkey-ui`
-- change `api.unfollow.ninja` to you own server endpoints in ui/src/components/MiniApp.js
+- change `api.unfollow-monkey.com` to you own server endpoints in ui/src/components/MiniApp.js
 - `npm install && npm start` to serve the UI in dev mode
 - `npm run build` to build the UI static files in the `build` folder.